This chronology served as the starting point for

 Another guest was Claude Joseph Dorat, a mediocre poet, novelist and playwright.
 Dorat attempted to disguiose his failures as a dramatist by buying up large numbers of seats for performances, and his books were lavishly illustrated by well-known artists and expensively produced in order to elicite favorable reviews.

-Monville moves into the famous Column House, without doubt one of the most unusual residences in the history of architecture.
+Monville is able to reside in the famous Column House, without doubt one of the most unusual residences in the history of architecture.
 He receives many visitors, both commoners and aristocrats, who were issued tickets at the entrence to the Désert.
 The Duke of Orleans was Monville's guest for card games.

-In October, 1783, Monsieur de Monville designs an aerial messaging system to communicate with his employees living in the nearby village of Saint-Nom-la Bretèche.
+In October, 1783, Monsieur de Monville is said to have designed an aerial messaging system to communicate with his employees living in the nearby village of Saint-Nom-la Bretèche.

 Subscribers included the astronomer Jérôme Lalande; aviation pioneer Jean-François Pilâtre de Rozier,who died attempting to cross the Channel in an untethered baloon; the radical journalist and politician Jean-Paul Marat, who was murdered in his bathtub; the mathematician Antoine Deparcieux and American ambassador to France, Benjamin Franklin,